 Fluoride: Understanding Its Effects on Health

-Discover the pros and cons of fluoride for dental health and overall wellness, its sources, toxicity levels, and how genetics influence fluoride sensitivity.
-This article looks at the emerging toxicology research, explains the sources and exposure levels of concern, and covers how genetics influences sensitivity.
+Learn about the pros and cons of fluoride for dental health and overall wellness, its sources, toxicity levels, and how genetics influence fluoride sensitivity.
+This article looks at the recent toxicology research, explains the sources and exposure levels of concern, and covers how genetic variants influence sensitivity.

 Pesticides: Detoxifying Neonicotinoids with CYP Genes

 Neonicotinoids are the dominant insecticide class today, designed to target insect nicotinic acetylcholine receptors.
-There are concerns about human neurological effects at chronic low exposure.
-CYP enzyme variants affect how quickly neonicotinoids are metabolized, meaning some people clear residues easily while others accumulate them.
+There are concerns about neurological effects from chronic low exposure in children and adults.
+CYP enzyme variants affect how quickly neonicotinoids are metabolized, meaning some people clear them easily while others may have longer exposure.

 Pesticides: Detoxifying Organophosphates

-Part two of the pesticide series focuses on organophosphates, which work by blocking acetylcholinesterase (the enzyme that terminates acetylcholine signals) making them acutely toxic at high doses and a concern with chronic low-level dietary exposure.
-The PON1 gene encodes paraoxonase, the primary enzyme for breaking down organophosphates, and variants here are among the most well-researched genetic determinants of pesticide susceptibility.
+Part two of the pesticide series focuses on organophosphates, which work by blocking acetylcholinesterase (the enzyme that terminates acetylcholine signals), making them acutely toxic at high doses and a concern with chronic low-level dietary exposure.
+The PON1 gene encodes paraoxonase, the primary enzyme for breaking down organophosphates.

 Pesticides: Genes That Influence Pyrethroid Metabolism

-Part three of the pesticide series turns to pyrethroids, often marketed as safer alternatives.
-While their acute toxicity is lower, they still act on neurological targets and are metabolized by carboxylesterase and CYP enzymes that vary genetically.
+Part three of the pesticide series looks at pyrethroids, often marketed as safer pesticide alternatives.
+While their acute toxicity is lower, they still act on neurological targets and are metabolized by carboxylesterase and CYP enzymes.
 The article covers pyrethroid sources, the relevant genetic variants, and how household vs. dietary exposure compares for most people.

 Specific medications